By the end of this section, you will be able to:

-One of the most basic ways to engage with government as an individual is to vote.
+One of the most basic ways to engage with government as an individual is to vote (Figure).
 Individual votes do matter.
 City council members, mayors, state legislators, governors, and members of Congress are all chosen by popular vote.
 Although the president of the United States is not chosen directly by popular vote but by a group called the Electoral College, the votes of individuals in their home states determine how the Electoral College ultimately votes.
 Registering to vote beforehand is necessary in most states, but it is usually a simple process, and many states allow registration online.
 (We discuss voter registration and voter turnout in more depth in a later chapter.)

 Voting, however, is not the only form of political engagement in which people may participate.
 Individuals can engage by attending political rallies, donating money to campaigns, and signing petitions.
 Starting a petition of one’s own is relatively easy, and some websites that encourage people to become involved in political activism provide petitions that can be circulated through email.
 Taking part in a poll or survey is another simple way to make your voice heard.